 Wood table tops - can be maintained with mild soap and water.
 Whether it’s reclaimed, urban distressed, or butcher block tables, harsh cleaners and chemicals should not be used on these tops!
 These chemicals can harm your wood grain permanently, so beware!
 A gentle all-purpose cleaner, with disinfecting powers is advisable.
 TO clean out the cracks in the table you can use a toothbrush with just a little bit of toothpaste, then wipe clean with a damp cloth.

 Poly lumber table tops - very easy to maintain with soap and water.
 Since these are tables mostly used outdoors, leaf stains and other environmental effects are common.
 To remove them just spray a generous amount of the all purpose cleaner you use in your home, and wipe away!
 These tops can even withstand a gentle pressure wash, so don’t worry.
 Stainless steel table tops - should be cleaned with a spray of all-purpose cleaner and then dried off as soon as possible.
 These tables should not be exposed to constant moisture, which can ruin the silicone seal around the edges, so all purpose cleaners are perfect.
 Taking proper care of these tops can provide multiple years of seasonal use.
 Glass table tops - It is advisable to clean a glass table at least once a week, depending on the use you give it.
 Remove any dust with a microfiber cloth, then spray a few squirts of the all purpose cleaner.
 Then, using a dry cloth, wipe clean the glass top.
 To clean out any tough stains, use straight vinegar and wipe away with a clean cloth.
 This should leave you with a beautiful, streak free glass table!

-Remember, all purpose cleaners can be used for a handful of chores around the house!
+Remember, all purpose cleaners can be used for a 3 Ways An All-Purpose Cleaner Can Help You Clean Your Car!
 Take full advantage of your cleaner and spray the dirt away!